 This AHRC-funded Fellowship analyses representations of bodies and minds in Spanish and European literatures and cultures.
-Drawing together specialists in Modern Languages and Medical Humanities, Creative Writing, Public Health and Psychology, the project will trace the development of narratives of illness from the 1870s to the 1960s, and their legacy in the present day, with particular attention to gendered representations of psychological and physical conditions.
+Drawing together specialists in Modern Languages, Medical Humanities, Creative Writing, Public Health and Psychology, the project traces the development of narratives of illness from the 1870s to the 1960s, and their legacy in the present day, with particular attention to gendered representations of psychological and physical conditions.
 Foregrounding Hispanic Studies alongside French, German, Italian and Portuguese, the project seeks to foster collaboration and shared insights across languages and other academic disciplines.
 The project will analyse the importance of cultural representation for the dissemination and legitimisation of ideas about health and illness, and the ways in which literary and other cultural texts express social preoccupations, including during periods of upheaval and change.

 For more information about the project, please read Prof. Katharine Murphy’s piece on ‘Reading Bodies in European Literatures and Cultures’ published in the Multilingual Medical Humanities series of The Polyphony.